cms-sw/cmssw/DQMServices/DQMGUI/README.md

 * Move common ME methods (like DQMCLASSICReader.parse_string_entry) to a separate location
 * Check RelVal files are handled correctly
 * ~~Make sure exceptions are logged to log file (atm the go to stderr)~~
-* Handle crashing import processes (prob. can't restart them, so at least crash the full server and wait for restart)
+* ~~Handle crashing import processes (prob. can't restart them, so at least crash the full server and wait for restart)~~
+  * Whenever an import process crashes we restart ProcessPoolExecutor and return an error
 * Check handling of XRD access failures (atm 500 response on the request, retry on next request -- might be good enough.)
 * Make logging async
   * Will probably not increase perf by much, needs measuring
 * ~~Renderer hangs when negative width/height is passed~~
+* Validate samples in registration endpoint